 A true master of the kora - a 22 stringed West African harp - Seckou, from the Casamance art of the ancient kingdom of Gabou in Southern Senegal, was a childhood prodigy, born of a line of griots and kings.
 Cissokho, his mother’s family name, gave life to his talent; Keita, his father’s, gave him royal blood.

-Seckou has graced the international stage since 1996, earning worldwide acclaim for his kora playing; appearing with a host of respected artists of artists including Salif Keita, Paul Weller, Bassekou Kouyate, Damon Alban and the Orchestra of Syri an Musicians, Youssou N’Dour, Miriam Makeba and Neil Finn; and recording with artists such as Cuban jazz pianist Omar Sosa.
+Seckou has graced the international stage since 1996, earning worldwide acclaim for his kora playing; appearing with a host of respected artists including Salif Keita, Paul Weller, Bassekou Kouyate, Damon Alban and the Orchestra of Syri an Musicians, Youssou N’Dour, Miriam Makeba and Neil Finn; and recording with artists such as Cuban jazz pianist Omar Sosa.
 His collaboration with Welsh harpist Catrin Finch, resulted in the award-winning album ‘Clychau Dibon’, and their latest album Soar (2018) has garnered them 4 and 5 star reviews from press and critics worldwide.

 Seckou’s latest solo album 22 Strings won Songlines magazine’s Best Album for Africa and Middle East in 2016.
 This incredibly personal collection of songs tell us of the musician’s travelling from the countries of his childhood, a lifetime that, as Seckou says, has seen him ‘taking the kora from Gabou to another world’.
 Along that journey Seckou gives us the kora in its purest guise, a wondrous instrument that can soothe the bloodlust of warriors and take the human spirit to a place of deep meditation, stillness and beauty.